Materials-Data-Science-and-Informatics/DisLocKG/README.md

 ## Querying the graph using the SPARQL endpoint
- * After successfully uploading the knowledge graph, you may query DisLocKG by visiting
+ * Once you have successfully uploaded the knowledge graph, you can access DisLocKG by querying it via the SPARQL endpoint:
    ```
    localhost:8899/sparql
    ```